Eucalyptus halophila: Description

 Eucalyptus halophila is a shrub or mallee that typically grows to a height of 1 to 4 m, sometime to 7 m, or a shrub up to 2 m tall, and forms a lignotuber.
 It has smooth white and pale grey bark, sometimes with fibrous bark on the lower half of its stems.
 Young plants and coppice regrowth have leaves that are linear, 40-85 mm long and 3-6 mm wide.
 Adult leaves are linear to narrow elliptic, the same dull green colour on both sides, 50-80 mm long and 5-12 mm wide on a petiole 3-9 mm long.
 The flower buds are arranged in leaf axils in groups of seven, sometimes three, on an unbranched peduncle 5-13 mm long, the individual buds on pedicels 2-3 mm long.
 Mature buds are pear-shaped, 4-5 mm long and 3-5 mm wide with a conical to rounded operculum.
 Flowering occurs from January to May and the flowers are creamy white.
 The fruit is a woody, shortened spherical or barrel-shaped fruit that is 5-9 mm long and 5-8 mm wide with the valves enclosed below rim level.

 Taxonomy and naming

 Eucalyptus halophila was first formally described in 1980 by Denis and Maisie Carr from a specimen Maisie collected with Alex George near a small salt pan near Dalyup.
 The description was published in the journal Nuytsia.
-The specific epithet (halophila) is derived from ancient Greek word meaning "salt" with the ending -philus meaning "loving", referring to the habitat of this species.
+The specific epithet (halophila) is derived from the ancient Greek halo meaning 'salt' and -philus meaning 'loving', referring to the habitat of this species.